zachlasiuk/arm-software-developers-ads/content/install-tools/fm.md

 ## Fixed Virtual Platforms {#fvp}

-Arm supplies a library of ready made [Fixed Virtual Platforms (FVP)](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms) that can be used without Arm Fast Models installed.
-A number of these FVPs are also provided as components of [Arm Development Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Development%20Studio).
+Arm supplies a selection of ready made [Fixed Virtual Platforms (FVPs)](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms) that can be used without Arm Fast Models installed.
+See [this article](../fvp) for more information.

-The FVP library can also be downloaded from the [Product Download Hub](https://developer.arm.com/downloads/view/FM000A).

-Arm Fixed Virtual Platforms are [license managed](../license/).

 ## Further Reading